LOCAL RULES (effective 14th October 2019)

 SAFETY ON THE COURSE

 Players must, at all times, respect the safety and wellbeing of all other persons on the golf course and surrounding areas.
 A public right of way exists crossing the 2nd, 5th, 10th, 11th, 15th and 17th holes and along the left hand side of the 2nd hole.
 Players must give way to pedestrians on these rights of way.
 Greens Staff have the right of way at all times.
-Any accidents or incidents must be reported to the Secretary/Manager as soon as possible for recording into the Accident/Incident Book.
+Any accidents or incidents must be reported to the General Manager as soon as possible for recording into the Accident/Incident Book.